 If we assume a movie rental on Amazon is $2.99-$5.99, it’d take 17-33 rentals every year to pay for your annual Prime Membership.

 At $1.99 per episode, it would take 50 episodes of TV shows to pay for your Prime Membership.

 Most of us would probably admit our kids watch more TV than we want them to.
 But hey, instead of letting Mommy Guilt take over right now, sign up for Prime and start socking the savings away for their college (or therapy.
 But probably college).

-3. …You want a free Amazon credit when your packages are delivered late.
+3. …You want compensation from Amazon when your packages are delivered late.

 Guys, Paribus.
 Remember when Paribus first started out and they took 25% of the difference they saved you if your purchase later went on sale?
 Well, those days are gone.
 Now, you keep 100% of the difference.

-Plus you can get a free Amazon credit when your Prime shipments aren’t delivered within the promised two days.
+Plus, Amazon will compensate you when your Prime shipments aren’t delivered within the promised two days.
 And until I started allowing Paribus to monitor my Prime shipments, I didn’t realize that my Prime packages arrive late fairly often!

 Paribus compensates us when you sign up for Paribus using the links we provided.